Lemonade Insurance is a digital insurance company that offers renters, car, pet-, and homeowners insurance.

 Later that year, another $13 and $34 million in Series A and B funding respectively were injected into the company, proving the appeal of their business model.

-Lemonade makes money by offering and selling renters and homeowners insurance.
-They sell those insurance policies within the US and, as of 2019, Germany.
+Lemonade makes money by offering and selling renters, car, pet-, and homeowners insurance.
+They sell those insurance policies in a variety of countries such as the United States, France, or Germany.

 Apart from its emphasis on technological expertise and social goodwill, Lemonade also prides itself in the transparency it offers to its customers.
 Therefore, they publicly communicate their fee structure to increase trust and transparency – two factors missing in the insurance industry.